ocaml/v2.ocaml.org/site/community/mailing_lists.md

 [discuss.ocaml.org](https://discuss.ocaml.org/)
 This is the most active forum about OCaml.
 Topics are grouped into a variety of categories, which can be followed independently.
+This forum welcomes people at all levels of proficiency, including beginners.
 A mailing-list mode is also available for those who wish to receive all messages.